brandur/sorg/content/fragments/olap-oltp-zheap.md

 transactions that need them, but it has its downsides.
-Relations may become "bloated" when an old transaction is forcing many old versions to be kept around, leading to greatly increased table size.
+Relations may become "bloated" when an old transaction is forcing many old versions to be kept around, leading to greatly increased table and index size.
 Bloated tables are slower to use because transactions need to iterate through dead rows to check whether they're visible or not.
 Those rows can't be cleaned out until all transactions that could